 Super Bowl Liability

-Don't get flagged: careless Super Bowl parties pose a risk for severe liability penalties
+Make the right call: careless Super Bowl parties pose a risk for COVID – and personal liability

-Super Bowl Sunday is considered one of the riskiest days to drive because of impaired motorists driving home from parties, according to the National Highway Traffic Safety Administration (NHTSA).
-And in some states, a party’s host can be held liable for injuries or damage resulting from an auto accident caused by an impaired party guest.
+Super Bowl Sunday has traditionally been considered one of the riskiest days to drive because of impaired motorists driving home from parties, according to the National Highway Traffic Safety Administration (NHTSA).
+And in many states, a party’s host can be held liable for injuries or damage resulting from an auto accident caused by an impaired party guest.

 At last count, 43 states have social liability, or “Dram Shop Liability” statutes on the books.
-Most of those laws provide an injured person - such as the victim of a drunk driver - the right to sue the person responsible for serving the alcohol, whether that person is a bartender/owner or a private citizen hosting a party in his or her own home.
+Most of those laws provide an injured person - such as the victim of a drunk driver - the right to sue not only the at-fault driver, but also the person responsible for serving the alcohol, whether that person is a bartender/owner or a private citizen hosting a party in his or her own home.

 - Familiarize yourself with your state’s social host liability laws, which vary from state to state.